-- Education broadband connectivity is provided through Durham County Council. - We use Smoothwall which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature.
-Schools should also be aware of the filtering detecting other safeguarding issues, such as self-harm, serious violent crime or issues with county lines grooming. - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - All school devices should be connected to a filtered feed.
-If a school device needs access to additional content, for instance to manage official social media, the filter settings for that device or user should be modified to allow access to that content. - We work with Bishop Chadwick Catholic Education Trust IT staff to ensure that our filtering policy is continually reviewed. - If learners discover unsuitable sites, they will be required to: - Report to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or Deputy) and technical staff. - The breach will be recorded and escalated as appropriate. - o Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the UK Safer Internet Centre, Durham Police or CEOP.
+- We use Smoothwall which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature.
+Schools should also be aware of the filtering detecting other safeguarding issues, such as self-harm, serious violent crime or issues with county lines grooming. - The filtering system blocks all sites on the Internet Watch Foundation (IWF) list. - We work with Bishop Chadwick Catholic Education Trust IT staff to ensure that our filtering policy is continually reviewed. - If learners discover unsuitable sites, they will be required to: - o Report to a member of staff. - The member of staff will report the concern (including the URL of the site if possible) to the DSL (or Deputy) and technical staff. - The breach will be recorded and escalated as appropriate. - o Parents/carers will be informed of filtering breaches involving their child. - Any material believed to be illegal will be reported immediately to the appropriate agencies, such as the UK Safer Internet Centre, Durham Police or CEOP.